8BitGinger/socialUp/README.md

 Future Development Plans:

-- Implement a user login/profile
+- Implement a User Login/Profile Page
   - Firebase for Authenticaton and Data Storage
+  - Save your favorite posts!
 - Return individual results containers based on Platform
 - Create auto-post to Platform feature instead of Copy/Paste
   - Utilizing mentioned Firebase Database, store credentials/sign in for popular social media and allow options to post from web app directly!
-- Convert to React Native for iOS/Android Apps
+- Create a Mobile App version using React Native for iOS/Android Apps

 <a id="links"></a>